CUBRID/cubrid-manual/en/admin/config.rst

 **regexp_engine**

     **regexp_engine** is a parameter to choose a library in which regular expression operators and functions will perform. **cppstd** or **re2** can be set and the default value is **re2**.
 For more information on regular expression functionalities, refer to :doc:`/sql/function/regex_fn`.

+**vacuum_ovfp_check_threshold**

+ **vacuum_ovfp_check_threshold** collects index information when the number of leaf's overflow pages to be read is greater than the value, when index vacuum is performed.
+The default is 1000 pages.

+**vacuum_ovfp_check_duration**

+ **vacuum_ovfp_check_duration** sets the period to keep the information collected by the **vacuum_ovfp_check_threshold**.
+Information that has not been updated within the setting period is deleted.
+If the unit of the input value is omitted, it is millisecond, and the default value is 744 hours, which corresponds to 31 days.
+When setting, you can use ms/s/min/h as the unit.

 .. _broker-configuration: